analogdevicesinc/testbenches/docs/library/vip/amd/axis_vip/adi_axis_agent.rst

 The ADI AXIS Agent parameters ``must`` be compatible with the VIP used in the design.
 The virtual interface that is defined must be of the same type that the VIP is using.
 The AMD AXIS VIP must also be compatible with the specified parameters.
-The axis_definitions.svh header files has useful macros to create and build the required parameter list.
+The axis_definitions.svh header file has useful macros to create and build the required parameter list.

 Variables